Bladen County Unconditional Waiver on Final Payment Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Bladen County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Bladen County that you need to transfer you would only need to order our forms once for all of your properties in Bladen County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Bladen County you only need to order once.

 A lien waiver is a document drafted by a potential lien claimant such as a contractor, subcontractor, materials provider, equipment lessor or other party to the construction project (the claimant) that states they have received payment and thereby waive any future lien rights to the owner's property.
 Simply put, waiving a lien means giving up the right to a future lien in exchange for the payment of the potential lien amount in full or part.